 By this I mean that you should be able to stand behind any links that you have placed on behalf of your business.
 Every link that you set up you should be confident to show to a representative of Google’s Webspam Team.
 If you are feeling uncomfortable or secretive, you may want to reconsider placing that link.

 Chances are, if you hired an SEO agency between 2008 and 2010, it’s likely you have some unnatural links pointed at your website.
 Luckily, identifying these is very straightforward and easy to take care of: all it takes is a spreadsheet program and common sense.
 If you see websites in your backlink profile that have URLs like “backlinkdirectory.com” or “linkstoyou.com”, you’ll want to try to get those links removed right away.

 Lastly, always remember that the original codename for Penguin was “The Over-Optimization Update.”
 Over-optimization refers to over-placement of keywords in key areas of your website, such as page titles, page content, etc.

 At the end of the day, the key is that you need to make sure you are not “Over-optimized” and spamming Google.
 Given the timeframe of how Google has historically released the Penguin updates, it is best to start prepping now, and be prepared.

-To learn more about how you can get your SEO ready for the Holiday season, join us for our next NetElixir webinar happening later this week!
-You can still register for it here.
+To learn more about how you can get your SEO ready for the Holiday season, join us for our next NetElixir webinar happening later this week!.
 We hope to see you there!